Shopify/shopify_app/README.md

 The in memory store also does not behave well on Heroku because the session data would be destroyed when a dyno is killed due to inactivity.

-Changing the `ShopifySessionRepository.storage` can simply be done by editings `config/initializers/shopify_session_repository.rb` to use the correct model.
+Changing the `ShopifySessionRepository.storage` can simply be done by editing `config/initializers/shopify_session_repository.rb` to use the correct model.

 ## Set your required API permissions